I’m sitting here on my couch surfing the web wondering what size diamond painting should I buy?

 A diamond art painting is just a representation of a picture.
 While a normal color picture has hundreds of colors and hues, a diamond picture is normally limited to 25-45 colors.

-Bigger diamond paintings will have more colors and will be sharper than smaller diamond paintings.
+Large diamond paintings will have more colors and will be sharper than smaller diamond paintings.

 Check out this clarity guide to help determine what your DIY diamond painting kit will look like.